UBC-CIC/Quantum-AI/docs/text_generation/chat.md

 - **DynamoDBChatMessageHistory**: Stores chat history in DynamoDB.

 ### AWS and LLM Integration <a name="aws-and-llm-integration"></a>
-- **DynamoDB**: Used to store and retrieve session history for conversations between the student and the chatbot.
+- **DynamoDB**: Used to store and retrieve session history for conversations between the user and the chatbot.
-- **ChatBedrock**: Used to interact with AWS Bedrock LLM for generating responses and engaging with the student.
+- **ChatBedrock**: Used to interact with AWS Bedrock LLM for generating responses and engaging with the user.

 ### Helper Functions <a name="helper-functions"></a>
 - **create_dynamodb_history_table**: Creates a DynamoDB table to store chat session history if it doesn't already exist.
 - **get_bedrock_llm**: Retrieves an instance of the Bedrock LLM based on a provided model ID.
-- **get_student_query**: Formats a student's query into a structured template suitable for processing.
+- **get_user_query**: Formats a user's query into a structured template suitable for processing.
-- **get_initial_student_query**: Generates an initial prompt for a student to greet the chatbot and request a question on a specific topic.
-- **get_response**: Manages the interaction between the student query, the Bedrock LLM, and the history-aware retriever to generate responses.
+- **get_response**: Manages the interaction between the user query, the Bedrock LLM, and the history-aware retriever to generate responses.
-- **get_llm_output**: Processes the output from the LLM and checks if the student's competency has been achieved.
+- **get_llm_output**: Processes the output from the LLM and checks if the user's competency has been achieved.

 ### Execution Flow <a name="execution-flow"></a>
 1. **DynamoDB Table Creation**: The `create_dynamodb_history_table` function ensures that a DynamoDB table is available to store session history.
-2. **Query Processing**: The `get_student_query` and `get_initial_student_query` functions format student queries for processing.
+2. **Query Processing**: The `get_user_query` function formats user queries for processing.
-3. **Response Generation**: The `get_response` function uses the Bedrock LLM and chat history to generate responses to student queries and evaluates the student's progress toward mastering the topic.
+3. **Response Generation**: The `get_response` function uses the Bedrock LLM and chat history to generate responses to user queries and evaluates the user's progress toward mastering the topic.
-4. **Competency Evaluation**: The `get_llm_output` function checks if the LLM response indicates that the student has mastered the topic.

 ## Detailed Function Descriptions <a name="detailed-function-descriptions"></a>